mbuchoff/MealPlanning/seitan-separation-plan.md

-# Seitan Food Separation Implementation Plan
+# Seitan Food Separation Implementation Plan - TDD Approach

 ## Overview
-Modify the system to output nutritional yeast and gluten as separate items in console and Todoist while maintaining combined macro calculations for the Seitan food serving.
-All changes will be focused in the FoodServing-related files with minimal impact to other classes.
+Use Test-Driven Development to modify the system to output nutritional yeast and gluten as separate items in console and Todoist while maintaining combined macro calculations for the Seitan food serving.

 ## Current State
 - `Seitan_Sprouts_Yeast_1_Gram_Gluten_4x` combines: